Marcus-idk/TradingBot/docs/Writing_Code.md

 def store_price(symbol: str, price: Decimal) -> None:
     if price <= 0:
         raise ValueError(f"Invalid price {price} for {symbol}")
-    # Use dataclasses/enums where helpful
+    # Use dataclasses/enums where helpful; use frozen=True for config/settings that must not change
 ```

 ### ERROR_HANDLING